 The artist, who is based in L.A., will have access to the rich intellectual resources of Stanford’s campus while engaging with students, faculty and the community over the course of the fall, winter and spring quarters.
 The residency will culminate in an exhibition of Ore-Giron’s work in spring 2021, giving new context to objects already on view at the Anderson Collection.

-The museum anticipates that Ore-Giron will lead a virtual panel discussion in October exploring how the work of artists of color is framed in institutional settings and will organize a curated film series in November.
-An art-making workshop and graduate student studio visits are also being planned.
+Ore-Giron will lead a virtual panel discussion in October 22, exploring how the work of artists of color is framed in institutional settings and will organize a two-part curated film series with the first session taking place in October 29 and the second session taking place in November 12.
+More programs will be announced throughout the academic year, including student engagements and a panel discussion.
 Updates will be available at anderson.stanford.edu and by email newsletter.

 Those interested are invited to learn more about Ore-Giron and his work by attending a virtual conversation between the artist and Diana Nawi, co-artistic director of Prospect.5, the New Orleans-based international triennial exhibition, on Thursday, June 25 at 4:00pm PDT.
 The conversation, hosted by Friends Indeed Gallery, will mark the opening of Conspirateurs, the first solo presentation of all new paintings by Ore-Giron in the San Francisco Bay Area.
 Registration and more details are available here.